HL7/fhir-ig-publisher/README.md

 ## CI/CD

-All intergration and delivery done on Azure pipelines.
+All integration and delivery done on Azure pipelines.
 Azure project can be viewed [here][Link-AzureProject].

 * **Pull Request Pipeline** is automatically run for every Pull Request to ensure that the project can be built by maven. [[Azure Pipeline]][Link-AzurePullRequestPipeline] [[source]](pull-request-pipeline.yml)
 * **Master Branch Pipeline** is automatically run whenever code is merged to the master branch and builds the SNAPSHOT binaries distributed to OSSRH [[Azure Pipeline]][Link-AzureMasterPipeline][[source]](master-branch-pipeline.yml)